autumnchris/markdown-previewer/README.md

 # Markdown Previewer

-My Build a Markdown Previewer project for the Data Visualization Certification on [Free Code Camp](https://www.freecodecamp.org).
+My project for the [Build a Markdown Previewer challenge](https://www.freecodecamp.org/challenges/build-a-markdown-previewer) as part of the curriculum for the Data Visualization Certification on [Free Code Camp](https://www.freecodecamp.org).

 ---